DaZCDude/ONVIF-Camera-Manager/README.md

 ### When running on Linux, installing LibVLC is required:
 To install LibVLC, run this command in the Terminal: `sudo apt install vlc libvlc-dev`

+## Build Guide:
+To build the program, run either the win64_export.bat or linux_export.bat.